Medication Search: Colestid

 Colestipol belongs to the class of medications known as bile acid sequestrants.
 This medication is used to control high cholesterol.
 It is usually taken in combination with diet, exercise, or other cholesterol-lowering medications.

 It works by binding to bile acids and removing them from the digestive system.
 Cholesterol then breaks down to replace the bile acids, removing the cholesterol from the blood.
 A reduction in cholesterol may reduce the risk of a heart attack associated with atherosclerosis (buildup of fat lining the walls of the arteries leading to the heart).

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each light yellow, film-coated tablet contains 1 g of colestipol HCl.
 Nonmedicinal ingredients: carnauba wax, cellulose acetate phthalate, colloidal silicon dioxide, magnesium stearate, hypromellose, povidone, and triacetin.
 The tablets contain no calories.

-The usual adult dose of colestipol ranges from 2 g to 16 g daily for the tablets, or 5 g to 30 g daily for the granules and orange granules, depending on circumstances.
+The usual adult dose of colestipol ranges from 2 g to 16 g daily, depending on circumstances.
 The medication may be given in a single dose or in divided doses.

 The tablets should be swallowed whole and not cut, chewed, or crushed.
 The prescribed amount of tablets can be taken with water or other fluids.
 The tablets should be taken with meals.